 - Upon APPA approval of the final CFaR research report, APPA publishes the report on its CFaR web page and considers further publication of the work, such as in a monograph or excerpted for APPA’s Body of Knowledge (BOK) content.

-- After final approval, CFaR researchers may present their research findings and recommendations at a future conference – APPA’s Virtual Facilities Summit (generally held in July) or the virtual APPA Facilities Symposium (generally held in March and November).
-The researcher does not have to submit a proposal to be accepted for the VFS or AFS programs.
+- After final approval, CFaR researchers may present their research findings and recommendations at a future Spring APPA Conference, generally held in March or April.
+The researcher does not have to submit a proposal to be accepted for the conference program.

 - CFaR researchers will write an 1,800-2,000-word summary of the report and findings for publication in a future issue of Facilities Manager, APPA’s bimonthly digital magazine.
 Authors will prepare the summary as a magazine feature article and not an academic research report.
 Emphasis should be given to the research findings and recommendations for campus facilities professionals.
 View the current and past issues of Facilities Manager.

 - APPA presents a CFaR Research Award to those who have completed their CFaR project in the previous year.
-The awards ceremony usually takes place during the July Virtual Facilities Summit.
+The awards ceremony usually takes place during the Spring APPA Conference.

 - Completing a CFaR research project is a key step in your journey toward earning the APPA Fellow designation.
 The Fellow is APPA’s highest individual achievement award.
 Learn more here.